-She’s Leaving Home on the Beatles’ Sgt Pepper album is one of the more sublime and yet sorrowful songs in their catalogue.
-Like Eleanor Rigby from the earlier Revolver LP it did not include any band instrumental but relied exclusively on a string orchestra (Yesterday employed only a quartet); only two of the Beatles, McCartney and Lennon, sang on the track.
+She’s Leaving Home, a sublime and yet sorrowful song, is one of the more unusual in the Beatles’ catalogue.
+Like Eleanor Rigby from the earlier Revolver LP it did not include any band instrumental but relied exclusively on a string orchestra (Yesterday employed only a quartet).
+And only two of the Beatles, Paul and John, sang on the track.
 McCartney, in a fit of grandiosity and eager to record his new song, had summoned producer and arranger George Martin with one day’s notice to arrange and record.
-As Martin was busy (in fact producing Cilla Black), an impetuous McCartney briefed Mike Leander, whose day in the sun with Gary Glitter was yet to be.
-Leander had worked already with many in the Beatles’ circle of friendships: with Marianne Faithfull, Joe Cocker and the Rolling Stones (he had scored the tacky arrangement for As Tears Go By), and he had co-written two songs for Peter and Gordon, and he was later to annotate music for the Magical Mystery Tour film.
-Leander finished his score in time for the next day’s work in the studio with McCartney, work that was preparatory for George Martin to conduct and produce a few days later.
-In fact Martin was upset by McCartney’s impatient stampeding, and this is the only occasion that Martin was not responsible for a Beatles arrangement until Phil Spector’s desecration of three tracks on the Let It Be album (though these post-date the Beatles as a functioning group).
-Leander’s arrangement is more taut and dense than Martin’s more fleet of foot signature sound might have been, and no doubt Martin would have done a better job.
-However its counter melodies have become integral to the song, its fast paced stiffness reinforced the schizophrenic use of two narrative voices – a passive, impersonal voice and the parents of the song’s subject, who are involved emotionally yet naive and with no self-awareness – and its pace prevented the song lapsing into cloying statement.
-McCartney was often involved in the scoring of arrangements, although hitherto he tended to contribute to individual lines within a song (the french horn solo in For No One or the piccolo trumpet solo in Penny Lane) and not their orchestration other than in descriptive terms; so it is improbable that McCartney was involved heavily in its concept, and it is thought that George Martin, not altogether happy with it, did make some adjustment.
-Endless comment has been made about the differing speeds of the mono and the stereo releases.
+As Martin was busy (in fact producing Cilla Black), an impetuous McCartney requested Mike Leander to arrange a score.
+Leander was to achieve fame as a producer in the later glam rock era for his work with Gary Glitter, but for now he had worked already with many in the Beatles’ circle of friendships – Marianne Faithfull, Joe Cocker and the Rolling Stones (he had scored the tacky arrangement for As Tears Go By – and he had co-written two songs for Peter and Gordon; he was later to annotate music for the Magical Mystery Tour film.
+Leander finished his score in time for McCartney to work with in the studio on the next day, this the necessary rehearsal work before George Martin was available to conduct a full orchestra and begin to produce the track a few days later.
+Seemingly Martin was upset by McCartney’s impatient stampeding, and this is the only occasion that Martin was not responsible for a Beatles arrangement, until, of course, Phil Spector’s desecration of three tracks on the Let It Be album (though these post-date the Beatles as a functioning group, and was certainly well after all four Beatles had lost interest in the Let It Be project).

 She’s Leaving Home is referred to by George Martin as “not, strictly speaking, a Beatles song at all;” it was, he claimed, “pure McCartney, from start to finish.”
 There is some dissent to this view.
 Lennon and McCartney, as always, were not forensic in their memory.
-McCartney had suggested that Lennon had some input on the chorus melody (or at least the high sustained notes), but I would doubt much more than this, for although one chord only is sustained throughout the first ten bars (McCartney spoke of this being Lennon’s artifice), the melody then develops in a flow of lyricism unlikely to have been within Lennon’s compass.
-Lennon’s footprint can be seen in the lyrics of the chorus perhaps, where the obvious has been ignored: “love is the one thing that money can’t buy” is the anticipated line.
-This would have been an appropriation from their previous pubescent ways and childish patois developed at the Cavern Club and their pre-American jaunts (the days of “money can’t buy me love”), and perhaps to be avoided.
-So “love” is supplanted by the less obvious “fun,” but not just to avoid repetition of the songwriters’ earlier success, rather as a poignant and telling disclosure of parental misinterpretation of their daughter and her reasons for flying from the family coop: fun can so often be bought, but not so with love.
+McCartney had suggested that Lennon had some input on the chorus melody (or at least the high sustained notes), but did not contribute much more to the song.
+And although one chord only is sustained throughout the first ten bars of the chorus (McCartney spoke of this being Lennon’s artifice), the melody then develops in a flow of lyricism unlikely to have been within Lennon’s compass.
+Lennon’s off-beat footprint can be seen perhaps in the lyrics of the chorus.
+Here the obvious has been ignored.
+“Love is the one thing that money can’t buy” is the anticipated line, but this would have been appropriation from their previous more childish ways: the pubescent patois that had come so readily when performing in the Cavern Club and their pre-American jaunts (the days of rhyming predictability with songs such as Money Can’t Buy Me Love) were now to be avoided if they were to consider themselves as more than pop stars.
+So “love” is supplanted by the less obvious “fun:”not only to avoid repetition of the songwriters’ earlier success, but also as a poignant and telling disclosure within the song, to tell of the parent’s misinterpretation of their daughter’s behaviour, and of the daughter’s reasons for flying from the family home.

-Certainly I would doubt that Lennon’s musical ear and ken would have been able to hear the natural lyricism and subtle melodic lilt that comprise the song.
-Lennon’s melodic presence on previous albums, especially Help! and Rubber Soul, was assured, but his songwriting tended to be formulaic, he rarely modulated, and his melodies consisted of repeated phrases only, even if these were lyrical; Norwegian Wood or Girl are two such examples, memorable lines, but not developed.
-(Nowhere Man is a slight exception, though its tune, like Norwegian Wood, uses a phrase in sequence rather than using a flowing linear line).
-In My Life was perhaps his greatest song to this date, though this was the cause of the most significant Lennon and McCartney memory spat: McCartney in fact claimed to have written the melody, and indeed that would seem not so unlikely for, if Lennon had a great feel for a hook, his songwriting ambition didn’t include developing any melodic gift per se; indeed If I Fell from 1964, the brilliant Strawberry Fields Forever and Jealous Guy, nearly a decade later, are all but his only true melodies with development, shape and definition.
-Until he was able to take on the personal and describe his internal world, Lennon’s songwriting was marginally in the doldrums, whereas McCartney’s lyricism, particularly at this time in the mid-1960s, knew no bounds: Michelle, Yesterday, Penny Lane, even When I’m Sixty-four (written by McCartney when 16), or the later Beatles’ songs like Hey Jude or Blackbird, displayed melody that developed, and the leaping upward seventh interval in the first phrase of She’s Leaving Home, as George Martin posits, is pure McCartney.
+Certainly it can be doubted if Lennon’s musical ear and ken would have been able to hear the natural lyricism and subtle melodic lilt that comprise the song.
+Lennon’s melodic presence on previous albums, especially Help! and Rubber Soul, was assured, but his songwriting tended to be formulaic, he rarely modulated as comfortably as McCartney did with his melodies, and his songs tended to consist of repeated musical phrases, even if these were lyrical; Norwegian Wood or Girl are two such examples with memorable and melodic lines, but they are never developed in the song.
+(Nowhere Man is a slight exception, though its tune, like Norwegian Wood, uses a phrase in sequence rather than a flowing linear line).
+In My Life was perhaps Lennon’s greatest song to this date, though this was the cause of the most significant Lennon and McCartney memory spat.
+McCartney in fact claimed to have written the melody himself, and indeed that would seem not so unlikely for, if Lennon had a great feel for a hook, his songwriting ambition didn’t include developing any melodic gift per se; indeed If I Fell from 1964, the brilliant Strawberry Fields Forever and Jealous Guy nearly a decade later, are all but his only melodies with true a development, shape and definition.
+Until he was able to take on the personal and describe his internal world, Lennon’s songwriting could be said at this point in the Beatle’s career to have lost direction and be in the doldrums; McCartney’s lyricism knew no bounds: Michelle, Yesterday, Penny Lane, even When I’m Sixty-four (written by McCartney when 16), or the later Beatles’ songs like Hey Jude or Blackbird, displayed melody that developed.
+The use of a nursery rhyme mode in She’s Leaving Home, and its leaping upward seventh interval in the first phrase is pure McCartney, as George Martin posits.

 This is a song very much of its time.
 The phrase “generation gap” was of very recent origin, and its notion has been cited often as the wellspring of rock and roll, the teenage assumption of different tastes to their parents.
 The Who were accommodating of this new permissive world: My Generation comes down clearly on the side of the rebellious teenager.
 The Kinks too played a straight bat with Rosie Won’t You Please Come Home: the song is more about lifestyle contrast and social climbing than rebellious dispute.
 But She’s Leaving Home is far more sympathetic in its understanding of the family dynamic and deals with both sides of the divide without sitting on the fence.
 Both Lennon and McCartney had lost their mothers as teenagers (one of their reasons they had bonded so well), and their understanding of loss perhaps allowed them to include such insight.
 If there is a hint of disdain for the parents’ ignorance of their daughter’s situation and her need for freedom, then that is softened by the momentum of the song and the functional, non-saccharine aspect of the arrangement with its abundance of seventh and ninth chords.
 McCartney’s vocal is masterful: restrained, aloof and conversational when need be yet with a withdrawn pathos when called upon; it evokes a pity, even a subdued sympathy, for the parents.
 However McCartney’s antiphon call of the song is knocked for six by Lennon’s antiphon response, and his closing line of the chorus, “bye bye,” which is sung over McCartney’s falsetto choirboy rendition in the chorus, is like Pilate’s hand washing, and the parents are here revealed to say: she’s gone, nothing we can do, never mind then.
 So there is a knife in the belly of this song, a wound that exposes the polar opposite of its pathos.
 This is why it is truly a great song.